Here's what one of my "work horse" sketchbooks looks like, if you're curious! I have others, but this is the one I use daily.

-That said, make sure the paper is something that handles all the media you like to use.
-My favorite one is a Canson sketchbook with thin paper so it has over a hundred pages, yet it can handle watercolor fairly well, and works great with ink.
-If you only use pencil or ballpoint pen, then anything will work for you.
+That said, make sure the paper is something that handles the media you use the most.
+My favorite one is a Canson Universal sketchbook that I wrote a whole article about: What's the best sketchbook out there?
+The paper is thin so it has over a hundred pages that last for a while, yet it can handle light watercolor OK, and works perfectly with any type of ink.
+If you only use pencil or ballpoint pen, then literally any cheap sketchbook will work for you.

 The most important thing is that you get a sketchbook that you will use without fear of ruining it.

 To learn more about the exact tools I use, read my post What's in my sketching toolkit?